pillowlab/LNPfitting/README.md

 Primary differences between our implementation and that of Sharpee et al 2004:

-* This implementation parametrizes the nonlinearity with smooth RBF (or CBF) basis functions (followed by a point nonlinearity) instead of square histogram bins, which makes the log-likelihood differentiable and therefore easier to ascend.
+* Parametrizes the nonlinearity with smooth RBF
+  (or CBF) basis functions (followed by a rectifying point nonlinearity to keep spike rates positive) instead of square histogram bins.
+This makes the log-likelihood differentiable and therefore easier to ascend.

-* This implementation uses standard quasi-Newton methods to find a local optimum, as opposed to simulated annealing.
+* Uses standard quasi-Newton optimization methods (fminunc or minFunc) instead of simulated annealing.
+(Thus no guarantee that it finds global optimum, but runtime is substantially faster and performance is high in simulated and real datasets considered so far).